 A refugee is a person who "owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion, is outside the country of his nationality, and is unable to or, owing to such fear, is unwilling to avail himself of the protection of that country."
 Refugee status is appointed abroad.

 Asylee status pertains to an individual residing in the United States as a result of a well-founded fear of persecution in the individual’s country because of race, religion, ethnic group, or social group.
 Asylee status is appointed after arrival in the U.S.

 Graphic Novel Book Clubs: The Most Costly Journey

 We will read and discuss "The Most Costly Journey" - a non-fiction comics anthology presenting stories of survival and healing told by Latin American migrant farmworkers in Vermont, and drawn by New England cartoonists as a part of El Viaje Mas Caro project - a health care outreach effort aimed at addressing the overlooked mental health needs of vulnerable immigrants.

-Learn more by following this link, and sign up for one of three book discussions.
 All participants will receive a free copy of the book.